TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

      }
    }

-As you see, the gif-image has a width defined as the width of the text printed onto it + 10 pixels.
+As you see, the image has a width defined as the width of the text printed onto it + 10 pixels.
 The height is fixed by the value of the constant {$styles.header.gfx1.itemH}